priya-147/M1_SmartBlindAssistant_UTIL/4_Test plan/_Major Hardware/README.md

 6. Transistor
 7. Resistor
 8. LCD
+These  are the some Hardware components are used in this Project.

 ## BUZZER:

    It is used to alert the blind people by giving the sound.
 Alarming Circuits, where